Here's the formula: Take an attractive girl or woman and make her more approachable by adding in some klutziness

 - Isabelle, the Adorkable mayor's secretary from Animal Crossing: New Leaf is this to the point where she even forgets her own boss' name at the beginning of the game.

 - Viki from the Suikoden series.
 Her clumsiness manifests in her tendency to sneeze herself through time and space.
 At the end of each game, she accidentally teleports herself from the victory banquet into the next game, despite each game being set many years apart, and not in chronological order.
 As a result, Viki has served in at least five wars non-stop.
 Six if you count the time there was two of her in Suikoden III.

 - Carol from Wild ARMs 5.
 Her regular attack consists of her shooting a rocket launcher bigger than she is, then falling on her butt.
 She also tends to trip and fall when confronted with boys and is in general adorable.

-- Colette from Tales Of Symphonia.
-She always trips when needed (breaking things, stealing, ect.), despite having wings.
+- Colette from Tales of Symphonia.
+She always trips when needed (breaking things, stealing, etc.), despite having wings.
 To a lesser extent with Sheena (she even known as "Clumsy Assassin." before joining the party).

 - Colette eventually even turns her clumsiness into an attack, which involves falling on the enemy.
 And stealing from them.

 - Linu in Neverwinter Nights, played up for extreme comedy.